 Solo Camping Safety Tips: Planning Your Trip

-To start, planning is everything.
+Good planning makes the whole trip calmer.
 If you’re on USFS or BLM land, these dispersed camping safety tips matter: check fire restrictions, permits, water access, trail/road conditions, and hunting seasons before you go.

 Research Your Destination